Architectural Film F.A.Q.'s

 If a material is out of stock at the national distributor, it will come from the manufacturer's warehouse in Japan.
 These orders take 2-3 weeks to ship to the US from Japan, plus about a week to process and ship once here in the US.

 If a material is also out of stock in Japan, your material will be placed on backorder.
-Backordered materials can take anywhere from 4 to 14 weeks to produce and ship, depending entirely on the next scheduled production run of a given pattern.
+Backordered materials can take anywhere from 4 to 14 weeks to produce and ship, depending entirely on the next scheduled production run.
 More specific timing will be requested and shared with you when available on any O.O.S/backordered material, before processing your order.

 Basic Surface Prep Guidelines